 Meet the Expert

-What’s interesting is that some of the things that we think may make us happy actually won’t do so long term.
+What’s interesting is that some of the things that we think may make us happy actually won’t do so in the long term.
 Based on scientific research conducted over the past 40 years, Benton says that most of us need a basic level of financial security and stability to be happy.
 But beyond that, making more money doesn’t necessarily add to our happiness.

 Things like raises, promotions, new houses, or other new possessions feel good for only a few fleeting moments, but they have no long-term benefits.